Fred Manget: Early life

 Manget was born on 21 January 1880 to Elizabeth DePass and Victor Eugene Manget of Marietta, Georgia.
-His parents inspired Manget and his sister Jennie to devote their lives to the missionary work.
-At the age of 12, Manget decided to become a medical missionary.

-Education

-Fred Manget received his medical degree from the Atlanta College of Physicians and Surgeons (now Emory University School of Medicine) in 1906.
-He then took on an internship position at Grady Hospital in Atlanta.
-He later concluded his postgraduate work at Johns Hopkins University.
+He graduated with a degree in medicine from the Atlanta College of Physicians and Surgeons (now Emory University School of Medicine) in 1906.
+He interned at Grady Hospital in Atlanta and did postgraduate work at Johns Hopkins University.

 Missionary career

 Early years in China

 In 1909 Manget left for China to pursue missionary work.
 During his first year, he was stationed in Suzhou, a major city in the southeastern Jiangsu province of East China.
 He later went to Huzhou, located within the very small province of Zhejiang, China, where he opened a dispensary in a rented property.
 This dispensary became the first hospital established in Huzhou, China.
-He served as superintendent at this dispensary until 1941.
-After receiving aid from the Chinese, Manget was able to open up 200-bed hospital in May 1924.
-Manget served as superintendent of the hospital until 1941.
-During 1918, he served with the American Red Cross as Head Medical Officer in Siberia.
-There he evacuated sick and wounded Czech soldier prisoners.
-As a result of his service, in Russia, he was adorned by Admiral Kolchak's government.
+In 1918, he worked as Head Medical Officer for the American Red Cross in Siberia and was honored by the Kolchak government.
+After his return to China, he opened a 200-bed hospital in May 1924 with support from the US government.
+He ran both establishments until 1941.

 World War II

 Manget was asked to serve in the United States Public Health Commission as Senior Surgeon on Field Duty, during World War II.
 During his time as commissioner, he served in Burma and West China as a missionary aide to people with malaria.
 In 1941 he was asked to treat patients with malaria at the request of Chiang Kaishek, the Former President of the Republic of China.
 After Burma fell to the Japanese, he was later transferred to an area in southwest China called Kunming.
-In Kunming, Manget worked alongside General Claire Lee Chennault and the First American Volunteer Group of the Chinese Air Force also known as the Flying Tigers.
-While working with the “Flying Tigers”, Manget met Robert Lee Scott Jr.,a brigadier general in the U.S. air force during the war.
+In Kunming, Manget worked alongside General Claire Lee Chennault and the First American Volunteer Group of the Chinese Air Force, better known as the Flying Tigers.
+While working with the "Flying Tigers", Manget met Robert Lee Scott Jr., a brigadier general in the U.S. air force during the war.
 It was with Colonel Robert Lee Scott Jr., that Manget coined the term "God is my co-pilot".
 This term later became the title of Scott's autobiography, which discussed his journeys as a pilot during World War II with the Flying Tigers and U.S. Air Force.